kennethjmyers/Top-Reddit-Posts/README.md

 This project collects data from rising posts on Reddit and identifies features that predict an upcoming viral post.
 It then automates the prediction process via a docker container deployed on AWS Fargate and notifies the users of potentially viral posts.

-Currently the model is a Logistic Regression model and it steps up the top ~2% of posts based on testing data.
+Currently the model is a GBM model and it steps up the top 3% of posts based on testing data.

 ### Why?